 Also nice as an alternative to paper towels or use as extra absorbency in a diaper.

 We added an small seam across the wipe to help them keep their shape, yet cotton shrinkage will vary a bit of course.
 Like all cotton, wash several times on hot with detergent before first use.
 Suggested amount: 4 packs for a young baby, 3 packs for an older baby.
 100% cotton.
 Two layers of fabric sewn together to keep seepage off your hands yet they are still thin enough to be easy to use.
 Made without optical brighteners.
-These are 1.5 inches larger than the organically grown cotton Cloth-eez birdseye wipes.
 Made in Pakistan.